Skip to main content

 Biographical / Historical

-Henry Malloy died in 1937 and in 1967 Malloy Hall was named in his honor.
-Mrs. Clara Malloy continued to present the Henry Edward Malloy Award to an outstanding senior musician each year after his death and she continued to attend all events sponsored by the Music Department for as long as her health permitted.
+Clara remained involved with the Music Department after Henry's death.
+She presented the Henry Edward Malloy Award to an outstanding senior musician each year and continued to attend all events sponsored by the Music Department for as long as her health permitted.
 She taught violin for 54 years and was a member of the Hays Civic Symphony for 40 years.
-Mrs. Malloy died in 1974 at the age of 91.
+Clara Louise Malloy died in April 1974 at the age of 91.

 Arrangement

+This collection consists of one box.
 Materials have been arranged to preserve the original order.

 Repository Details